Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • Small breeds.
 Miniature individuals give birth more difficult, especially if this is the first litter.

 • C-section.
-If previous pregnancies ended in surgery.
+If previous pregnancies ended with surgery.

-In addition, it is better to trust specialists if you cannot stand the sight of blood, are squeamish, and do not understand the mechanism of childbirth.
+In addition, it is better to trust specialists if you cannot stand the sight of blood, are squeamish, or do not understand the mechanism of childbirth.

 Symptoms of the onset of labor

-As the estimated date approaches, observe your pet more closely.
+As the target date approaches, monitor your pet more closely.

-The surest sign of imminent labor is considered to be a change in rectal temperature.
-It begins to fluctuate in seven days, and in 36-12 hours it decreases by 0.5-2°C. In women in labor of decorative breeds, the thermometer drops to 36-36.5 ° C, in large varieties - up to 37 ° C. The temperature is measured twice a day: in the morning (before the activity of the animal) and before bedtime (at rest).
+The surest sign of imminent labor is a change in rectal temperature.
+It begins to fluctuate within seven days, and within 36-12 hours it decreases by 0.5-2°C. In mothers of decorative breeds, the thermometer drops to 36-36.5°C, in large varieties - to 37°C. The temperature is measured twice a day: in the morning (before the animal is active) and before bedtime (at rest).

-• For 10-14 days.
-The abdomen noticeably increases and the hair around the mammary glands begins to fall out.
-The dog begins to “nest”, look for a secluded place (look into cabinets, hide behind an armchair or sofa).
-Follows the owner "on the heels" or, on the contrary, seeks solitude, avoids contact with family members.
-Some people get milk.
+• In 10-14 days.
+The abdomen noticeably enlarges and the hair around the mammary glands begins to fall out.
+The dog begins to “nest”, look for a secluded place (look into closets, hide behind an armchair or sofa).
+Follows the owner's heels or, on the contrary, seeks solitude and avoids contact with family members.
+Some people produce milk.
 At rest, rhythmic contractions of the uterus (training) are possible.

-• For two or three days.
-Sticky and white mucus comes out of the genitals - a cork is separated (after sleep or at the time of urination).
-The uterus drops, the stomach sags.
+• In two or three days.
+Sticky and white mucus comes out of the genitals - the plug separates (after sleep or at the time of urination).
+The uterus drops and the abdomen sags.

-• For a day or two.
-Colostrum leaks from nipples (when pressed).
-The abdomen and the area near the nipples become bald.
-It softens, the loop increases.
-The pet is anxious, restlessly "digging" the floor, scraping the walls.
-Constantly licks the genitals, rubs against the owner's legs, clings to the hands.
-Requiring attention, may whine.
+• In a day or two.
+Colostrum flows from the nipples (when pressed).
+The stomach and area near the nipples become bald.
+The loop softens and enlarges.
+The pet is anxious, restlessly “digging” the floor and scratching the walls.
+Constantly licks the genitals, rubs against the owner’s legs, clings to the hands.
+May whine when demanding attention.

 • Less than a day.
-Pulse, respiration, urination begin to become more frequent.
-The loop becomes soft, loose, sagging.
-The animal refuses to feed, thirst appears.
-Puppies after active stirring become "immobile".
+Pulse, breathing, and urination begin to increase.
+The loop becomes soft, loose, saggy.
+The animal refuses food and becomes thirsty.
+Puppies become “immobile” after active movement.

-• For 30-120 minutes.
+• In 30-120 minutes.
 The bitch is extremely excited.
-Red eyes, pupils dilate.
-The animal arches its back, crouches, urinates, looks at its tail.
-When pain freezes, looking at one point.
-Trembling limbs, there may be trembling all over the body.
-There is a "stone belly effect" (abdominal cavity in maximum tone).
-There is a "wooden gait" when the dog exerts excessive strain on its hind legs.
+Eyes turn red, pupils dilate.
+The animal arches its back, squats, urinates, and looks at its tail.
+When experiencing pain, he freezes, looking at one point.
+Limbs tremble, there may be trembling throughout the body.
+The “stone belly effect” appears (the abdominal cavity is in maximum tone).
+A “wooden gait” is observed when the dog overextends its hind legs.
 The female lies and constantly tosses and turns.

-In the last hours before the “H” moment, the dog will feel the need for frequent walking, which is associated with the need to completely empty (intestines, bladder).
-This is necessary for the normal course of the birth process, so the owner must take the animal outside several times in early contractions.
-Later, you shouldn’t do this, otherwise everything can start in the yard, in the entrance or in the elevator, that is, in unsanitary conditions.
+In the last hours before the “H” moment, the dog will feel the need for frequent walks, which is associated with the need to completely empty itself (intestines, bladder).
+This is necessary for the normal course of the birth process, so the owner must take the animal outside several times during early contractions.
+You shouldn’t do this later, otherwise everything may start in the yard, in the entrance or in the elevator, that is, in unsanitary conditions.

-Generic activity is a physiological act, consisting of several stages.
+Labor is a physiological act consisting of several stages.
 A successful outcome depends on:

 • general well-being of the pet;